MetraTech

 Series D in 2006

-Aegis Lightwave is a privately held company that specializes in creating cost-effective solutions for intelligent optical networks, particularly in the fiber-optic communications sector.
-The company provides a wide range of optical channel monitors designed for reconfigurable optical networks that support 40G and 100G transmission.
-These optical channel monitors are tailored for original equipment manufacturers, helping them meet essential cost targets for embedded Dense Wavelength Division Multiplexing (DWDM) monitoring.
-By focusing on affordability and effectiveness, Aegis Lightwave aims to enhance the efficiency of optical network management for its clients.
+Aegis Lightwave is a privately held company that specializes in developing cost-effective solutions for intelligent optical networks, particularly in the fiber-optic communications sector.
+The company offers a comprehensive range of optical channel monitors tailored for reconfigurable optical networks that support 40/100G transmission.
+These monitors are designed to assist original equipment manufacturers in meeting their cost targets for embedded dense wavelength division multiplexing (DWDM) monitoring.
+By providing innovative technology solutions, Aegis Lightwave aims to enhance the efficiency and affordability of optical network monitoring for its clients.

 Aegis Semiconductor